hirzi/LSD/README.md

 	ABCtoolbox ABCSampler.input

 #  iii) Remove correlation between summary statistics
 To account for potential correlation between summary statistics and to retain only their informative components, we apply a Partial Least Squares transformation.
 We can calculate PLS coefficients via find_pls.r.
 We want to find the minimum number of PLS components that explains the majority of the signal.
-Hence, a strategy is two run this in two steps:
+Hence, our strategy is two run this in two steps:

-1) run for # PLS components = # of summary statistics. find_pls.r will output a plot which helps determine what the optimum number of PLS components is.
+a) run for # PLS components = # of summary statistics. find_pls.r will output a plot which helps determine what the optimum number of PLS components is.

 <img src="https://github.com/hirzi/LSD/blob/master/PLS_example.png" width="400">

-2) Re-run find_pls.r with the optimum number of PLS components.
+b) Re-run find_pls.r with the optimum number of PLS components.
 Be sure to modify the following lines in this script depending on the format of your summary statistics file.

 		# Define working directory
 		directory<-"/cluster/work/gdc/people/lhirzi/ABC_Simulations/"